-Learning Outcome: 02.01.01 Describe how protons, neutrons, and electrons relate to atomic structure.
+Learning Outcome: 02.01.01 Describe how protons, neutrons, and electrons relate to atomic thus, they have the same atomic number but different atomic masses.

-- 6) Isotopes of a given element have - A) the same number of protons but differ in atomic mass. - B) the same atomic mass but a different number of protons. - C) a different number of electrons. - D) the same number of protons and atomic mass. - E) the same number of neutrons.
+- 7) Isotopes of a given element have - A) the same number of protons but differ in atomic mass. - B) the same atomic mass but a different number of protons. - C) a different number of electrons. - D) the same number of protons and atomic mass. - E) the same number of neutrons.